Arctic tern

 The Arctic tern (Sterna paradisaea) is a tern in the family Laridae.
-This bird has a circumpolar breeding distribution covering the Arctic and sub-Arctic regions of Europe (as far south as Brittany), Asia, and North America (as far south as Massachusetts).
+This bird has a circumpolar breeding distribution covering the Arctic and subarctic regions of Europe (as far south as Brittany), Asia, and North America (as far south as Massachusetts).
 The species is strongly migratory, seeing two summers each year as it migrates along a convoluted route from its northern breeding grounds to the Antarctic coast for the southern summer and back again about six months later.
 Recent studies have shown average annual round-trip lengths of about 70900 km for birds nesting in Iceland and Greenland, and about 48700 km for birds nesting in the Netherlands, while an individual from the Farne Islands in Northumberland with a light level geolocator tag covered a staggering 96,000 km in ten months from the end of one breeding season to the start of the next.
 These are by far the longest migrations known in the animal kingdom.

 Arctic terns are medium-sized birds.
-They have a length of 28–39 cm and a wingspan of 65–77 cm, and weigh around 100 g.
-In the breeding season they are mainly grey and white plumaged, with a blood red beak and feet, a black crown and nape, and white cheeks.
+They have a length of 33–36 cm and a wingspan of 76–85 cm, and weigh around 100 g.
+In the breeding season they are mainly grey and white, with a blood-red beak and feet, a black crown and nape, and white cheeks.
 The mantle is grey, and the scapulars grey, tipped white.
 The upper wing is grey with a white leading edge and a narrow blackish trailing edge on the primary feathers; the collar is completely white, as is the rump.
 The deeply forked tail is whitish, with grey outer webs.
 In winter, the forehead becomes partly white, and the bill and legs are black.
 Juveniles also have a partly white forehead, and narrow pale orangey-brown fringes on the grey mantle feathers (unlike common tern, where the mantle feathers are more completely gingery-brown).

 Arctic terns are long-lived birds, with many reaching fifteen to thirty years of age, with a record of 31 years.
 They eat mainly fish and small marine invertebrates.
 The species is abundant, with an estimated two million individuals.
 While the trend in the number of individuals in the species as a whole is not known, exploitation in the past has reduced this bird's numbers in the southern reaches of its ranges.